rgyoung6/DBTCShinyTutorial/README.md

 ## Permissions

 Also, please make sure that you have [permissions](https://en.wikipedia.org/wiki/File-system_permissions) for this location so that the files will be accessible for reading, the folders for writing data, and that the blastn and makeblastdb files are able to be executed (if you are using these program files instead of loading the programs as trusted software into your system).
+For Windows, it is not often a problem to run these programs.
 For Linux [terminal](https://en.wikipedia.org/wiki/Linux#User_interface) and Mac OS [terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)) open a terminal window and navigate to the container holding the 'DBTCShinyTutorial-main' folder you have downloaded and extracted.
-Once there use the following command to change the permissions on the BLAST program files (Note: you may user [access](https://en.wikipedia.org/wiki/Computer_access_control) to change the file permissions).
+Once there, use the following command to change the permissions on the BLAST program files (Note: you may need user [access](https://en.wikipedia.org/wiki/Computer_access_control) to change the file permissions).

 ```
 chmod -R 0777 DBTCShinyTutorial-main